 It’s not hard to see why the Dutch love their tulips.
-And Lady tulips (Tulipa clusiana) are some of the most beautiful tulips of all bringing soft pastel shades of pink, purple, and white to the spring garden.
-What’s more, these popular ornamental perennials are grown across the world today.
-Here we’ll take you through everything you need to know about how to grow and care for Lady Tulips at home.
+And Lady tulips (Tulipa clusiana) are some of the most beautiful tulips of all, bringing soft pastel shades of pink, purple, and white to the spring garden.
+What’s more, these popular ornamental perennials are grown worldwide today.
+Here, we’ll take you through everything you need to know about how to grow and care for Lady Tulips at home.

 How to Grow Lady Tulips (Tulipa clusiana) – the Essentials:

 |Also Known As:||Clusius’s tulip, Rock garden tulips|

 |Light Requirements:||Thrives in full sun, with some afternoon shade in hotter regions|

 |Temp & Humidity:||Grows well in temperatures of 60 to 70ºF.
 Prefers drier areas and is drought tolerant.|